Ellis Stones: Elliston Estate

-Ellis Stones was commissioned to undertake landscaping in many of the Merchant home developments.

-Elliston Estate was one of the best-known Merchant Builders home developments, named after Ellis Stones himself.
+Stones was commissioned to undertake landscaping in many of the Merchant home developments.
+Elliston Estate was one of the best-known Merchant Builders home developments, named after Stones himself.
 Swamped by protests from local residents when the Rosanna Golf Club was to be subdivided for housing, Heidelberg City Council agreed to buy the golf course, retain half of it for a park and sell the rest to Merchant Builders for on-selling to the public.
-Ellis Stones advised on landscaping the park and developing the streetscapes and gardens so that 'gardens streets and park' would 'flow into and through each other'.
-Elliston includes the following streets:

-Bachli, Cremin, Ferrier, Pickworth, Hartley, Nagle and Devlin Courts; Stanton, Crampton, Phillips and Von Nida Crescents; the west side of Finlayson Street; and Thompson Drive (all in Rosanna).
+Stones advised on landscaping the park and developing the streetscapes and gardens so that 'gardens streets and park' would 'flow into and through each other'.
+Elliston, added to the Victorian Heritage Register, includes Bachli, Cremin, Ferrier, Pickworth, Hartley, Nagle and Devlin Courts; Stanton, Crampton, Phillips and Von Nida Crescents; the west side of Finlayson Street; and Thompson Drive, all in Rosanna.